-The Asian market is generally the best to focus on.
-But in any given match, there are several lines to choose between.
+The Asian market is generally the best to focus on as you get the highest theoretical payback rate.
+But in any given match, there are several lines to choose from.
 That brings up the question – how do you pick the right Asian handicap line?

 Obviously, there are several things to consider here, but the most important thing is to maximize the odds you get.